Friday, August 31, 2012

 Eudocima materna-Owlet Moth

-Eudocima materna is a moth of the Noctuidae family (Owlet Moths).
+Eudocima materna is a moth of the Noctuidae family (Owlet Moths), commonly known as Fruit Piercing Moth.
 They are medium sized moth with a wingspan of about 60 mm.
 The adult moth has fawn forewings with a variable pattern of pale and dark lines and patches.
 The hind wings are bright yellow to orange, with a broad dark border having white spots and a dark spot in the middle.
 The adult is an agricultural pest on citrus and other fruit.
 It damages the fruit by piercing it with their proboscis in order to suck the juice.
 The larvae feed on Menispermaceae species, including Roundleaf Vine and Snake Vine.

 Red Spider Mite